 Peter Sabor, Tier 1

 Canada Research Chair in 18th-Century Studies

-Frances Burney was a prolific 18th-century writer of novels, plays, journals and letters, who knew many of the prominent people of her time, from Samuel Johnson to Napoleon.
+Frances Burney was a prolific 18th-century writer, who knew many of the prominent people of her time, from Samuel Johnson to Napoleon.
 At the age of 15, she began keeping a journal of her experiences in London's literary, theatrical and musical circles.
-Her journals provide vivid accounts of daily life during the era.
-By preparing modern, complete and unabridged scholarly editions of Burney’s journals and letters, Prof. Peter Sabor's research is expanding the knowledge of 18th-century literature and life.
+By preparing scholarly editions of Burney’s journals and letters, Prof. Peter Sabor's research is expanding the knowledge of 18th-century literature and life.